ErisAstrophysics/NPC-Generator/project.md

     height = random.randint(152, 198)

     npcs_generated += 1
-# This adds one to the counter, the loop will continue making npcs until the counter is equal to how many npcs the user wants
+# This adds one to the counter, the counter is counting the amount of npcs that have been generated, the loop will continue making npcs until the counter is equal to how many npcs the user wants